Posted in Management Best Practices

 - During that 120 days (or fewer), the employees in excess of 50 were seasonal employees.

-- The employer does not count those seasonal employees in its count, so it would NOT be a large employer.
+- The employer does not count those seasonal employees in its count, so it would NOT be a large employer for the current calendar year.